Frequently Asked Questions

 Where is parking, and what does it cost?

 Parking is located directly across from the Zoo.
-It’s $3.00 per vehicle, and funds go directly to our conservation fund.
+It’s $3.00 per vehicle, and funds go directly to our conservation efforts.
 Zoo members park free!

 What food and shopping options are available?